citp/privacy-policy-historical/w/wu/wuf/wufoo.com.md

 ### Questions

-Any questions about this Privacy Policy should be addressed to [privacy@wufoo.com](mailto:privacy@wufoo.com) or by mail at: Infinity Box, Inc., 16057 W Tampa Palms Blvd., Tampa, FL USA
+Any questions about this Privacy Policy should be addressed to [privacy@wufoo.com](mailto:privacy@wufoo.com) or by mail at: Infinity Box, Inc., 12157 W. Linebaugh Ave., PMB 327 Tampa, FL 33626 USA.

-**Updated** : January 25th, 2008
+**Updated :** April 15th, 2009